Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 Here are some frequently asked questions that we receive on these jackets:

-Put simply, yes.
-The synthetic Primaloft Thermoball provides a better level of insulation than most synthetics and is much more compressable than traditional down material.
+Answer: Put simply, yes.
+The synthetic Primaloft Thermoball provides a better level of insulation than most synthetics and is much more compressible than traditional down material.

-Down almost always provides a better per pound insulation than synthetic insulation.
-Down has a fatal flaw however; when it gets wet it loses much of it’s loft and thereb it’s insulative qualities.
+Answer: Down almost always provides a better per pound insulation than synthetic insulation.
+Down has a fatal flaw, however; when it gets wet it loses much of its loft and there it’s insulative qualities.

 All in all, unless you have a specific reason for liking the Thermoball insulated jacket over the Nano Puff Jacket, the latter is a better choice.